SampreethTitas/Webtoon/README.md

 # Webtoon
 Flask API to Create, Read, Delete Webtoons data from PostgreSQL

-#Setup
+# Setup
-Please create a Database and Assign DB URL into DATABASE_URL variable in .env file
+Please create a Database and Assign DB URL into DATABASE_URL variable in .env file Make sure to install all the required modules from the 'requirements.txt'

-SQL Query for table creation:
+SQL Query for table creation(PostgreSQL):

 sql
 CREATE TABLE webtoons (